 The last, and greatest of all, from what was once part of the ancient Kingdom of Assyria from where Micah assured us, the “Lord of Salvation” would surely come.

-The following capsulized descriptions of Bahá’u’lláh in the religious Writings of the past, as “Vehicle” of this new-born Faith, which even a deadly “pestilential prison” could not restrain, make eternally clear the relationship of Bahá’u’lláh and the Bahá’í Faith to all the Religious Systems of the planet since the beginning of time.
+The following capsulated descriptions of Bahá’u’lláh in the religious Writings of the past, as “Vehicle” of this new-born Faith, which even a deadly “pestilential prison” could not restrain, make eternally clear the relationship of Bahá’u’lláh and the Bahá’í Faith to all the Religious Systems of the planet since the beginning of time.

 This will give us quite a different picture of the power sweep and irresistible “Force” that has carried Bahá’u’lláh and His Faith forward in the face of such insurmountable obstacles, and why nothing will ever be able to hold back its ultimate destined victory.